 - Go through your stash and scraps and cut 24 - 3-1/2" squares.
 Have fun 'fussy cutting' different patterns and objects for the I Spy game.
 NOTE: Fussy cutting is when you specifically cut a design out of fabric.

-Take the squares to your design wall, or lay them out on a table and move them around until you have a pleasing layout.
+Take the pieces of fabric to your design wall, or lay them out on a table and move them around until you have a pleasing layout.

-Sew the squares together into 4 rows of 6 squares each using a 1/4" seam allowance.
+Sew the squares together into 4 rows of 6 squares each using a 1/4" seam allowance with the wrong sides together.
 Press the seams open.

 Sew the rows together to form the placemat top.
 Press the seams open.

-Layer the backing fabric, the batting and the placemat top.
+Layer the backing fabric, the batting and the placemat top, with the backing fabric with the wrong side up, batting and then the pieced placemat with the right side up.
 There will be excess of the backing and batting.
 This is important because sometimes when you are quilting, things shift a little bit.
 This will make sure that the backing and batting cover the entire placemat. - I like to 'stitch in the ditch' to secure the layers together.
 Stitching in the ditch is using your presser foot that has a guide down the middle.
 Line up the guide in your pressed seam, and just sew!
 This makes the stitching fairly invisible.

 Match the raw edge of the pressed binding along the edge of the placemat and stitch 1/4" around the edge.
 Start with folding it towards the inside a little bit so that there are no raw edges when it is finished.
 When you get to the corners, miter them.
 I like to press and then hand stitch on the back.